open-cogsci/osdoc/content/notes/RE-2.9.3.md

 permalink: /2.9.3/
 ---

-OpenSesame 2.9.3 is the fourth maintenance release in the 2.9 series.
+OpenSesame 2.9.3 is the third maintenance release in the 2.9 series.
 If you are upgrading from 2.8.3 or earlier, please also read the [2.9.0 release notes].

 ## Changelog